History of the Detroit Lions: 2012–15

-The Bob Quinn Era (2016–2020)
+Bob Quinn era (2016–2020)

 2016

 On January 8, 2016, the Lions hired former New England Patriots executive Bob Quinn as general manager.
 During the season, the Lions put together an NFL record eight fourth quarter comeback wins to set themselves up for a division title at 9–4.
 However, during a Week 14 win over the Chicago Bears, Matthew Stafford suffered an injury in the middle finger of his throwing hand.
 The injury derailed the season as the Lions finished 9–7, which was still good enough to make the playoffs as a wild card.
 In the Wild Card Round, they were defeated by the Seattle Seahawks 26–6.

 2017

 The Lions started the season with a 2–0 record.
-However, in Week 3, they would suffer a controversial 30–26 loss at home to the Atlanta Falcons.
+However, in Week 3, they suffered a controversial 30–26 loss at home to the Atlanta Falcons.
 This was followed up by them losing three of their next four games.
-The Lions would bounce back by winning five of their next seven games to put themselves in the playoff race.
+The Lions bounced back by winning five of their next seven games to put themselves in the playoff race.
 In Week 16, the Lions went on the road to face the struggling Cincinnati Bengals.
 However, they lost the game 26–17, which eliminated them from playoff contention.
 In the final week of the season, the Lions defeated the Green Bay Packers 35–11 to finish 9–7.
 Jim Caldwell was fired as head coach the day after the season ended.

 2018

 On February 5, 2018, the Lions hired former New England Patriots defensive coordinator Matt Patricia as head coach.
 A glaring need for the franchise over the past few years had been running back.
-To finally fix the issue, they signed LeGarrette Blount from the Philadelphia Eagles and drafted Auburn running back Kerryon Johnson in the 2018 NFL Draft.
+To finally fix the issue, they signed LeGarrette Blount from the Philadelphia Eagles and drafted Auburn running back Kerryon Johnson in the 2018 NFL draft.
 After losing the first two games of the season, the Lions would surprisingly defeat the Patriots 26–10 on Sunday Night Football.
 On October 24, the Lions acquired defensive tackle Damon Harrison from the New York Giants.
 A few days after losing to the Seattle Seahawks, they traded Golden Tate to the Eagles.
 The Lions struggled for the rest of the season as they posted a 6–10 record, finishing last in the NFC North.
 Following the season, Jim Bob Cooter was fired as offensive coordinator.